-The word liberty comes from old french and latin words that refer to freedom, and absence of restraint.
+The word liberty comes from old French and Latin words that refer to freedom, and the absence of restraint.
 How does this relate to training?
 There are two clear ways.
 Increasing strength increases your physical liberty.
 Strength is an extremely important physical attribute that has the most positive, trickle-down effects on almost all other physical traits.
 Increasing your strength through training, leads to fewer restraints on your ability to do what you want to do.

 The process of increasing strength increases mental liberty, too.
-At Barbell Logic, we talk a lot about voluntary hardship.
 While there are many ways to go about this, strength training is a salutary one that also has obvious physical benefits.
 But the mental barriers broken when new heavier-than-ever-before weights are lifted successfully again and again, despite the fear of failure, is a Big Deal.
 It opens doors for lots of people who have never done anything physically difficult, or haven’t in a long time, to take on new challenges in life with confidence and gusto, whether those challenges be physical, emotional, or mental.

-But there’s lots of other connections between strength training and liberty, too.
+But there are lots of other connections between strength training and liberty, too.